ojhall94/barber/README.md

 # barbershop
-A Python package that aids the user in making dynamic cuts to data in various parameter spaces, using a simple GUI.

-# barbershop

 barbershop is a Python module that aids the user in making dynamic cuts to data in various parameter spaces & investigate said data spaces, using a simple GUI.